 Tip 5.
 Value Their Memorabilia

-At the time of the move, you should box all of your loved one's keepsakes and take them to your home for safekeeping during the move.
+At the time of the move for seniors, you should box all of your loved one's keepsakes and take them to your home for safekeeping during the move.
 Be sure to let the person know what you're doing.

 Then, a few months after the move, agree to an extended visit with your person (overnight if possible) and go through those belongings so you can learn about and share the memories they evoke.

 Decide together which ones to discard, which to leave with your loved one, and which to take home.

 Start sorting through your stuff several months before the move so you have plenty of time to decide what’s worth keeping and what to do with everything that’s not.
 Visit our other blog post for more tips on downsizing before you move.

 Your senior might be one of the most outgoing people you know.
 However, they might not be feeling that way now, due to the shock of the transition.
 So give them some help.

 Stroll around the facility and get to know some of the staff and other residents yourself.
 Then invite them to meet with you and your parent, friend, or relative.

 It might be good if these meetings could take place in a common area so that other people who happen by could be introduced by those you're meeting with.

 Buy your person a newspaper subscription--the local paper or one from whatever community they moved from (if different from the one they're now living in).